-If volunteers could be of assistance to you, either in-person or remotely, please share your needs.
-W&M volunteers can help with direct-service opportunities as well as capacity work like taking meeting minutes, creating captions or translations for content, data entry, and communications.
+If volunteers could be of assistance to you, either in-person or remotely, please reach out to us at [[oce]] or submit your request through W&M GivePulse.
+W&M volunteers can help with direct-service opportunities as well as capacity work like project research, creating captions or translations for content, data entry, and communications.

 We encourage you to review our remote service projects menu for potential projects W&M volunteers can complete to support your organization.

 Learn more about William & Mary's COVID-19 Response.